zh30/native-translate/QWEN.md

 - **Content Security Policy (CSP):** As an MV3 extension, the CSP is strict.
 All scripts must be bundled and included in the extension package.
 This is handled by Rspack.
 - **Permissions:** The extension requires specific permissions (`storage`, `activeTab`, `scripting`, `tabs`, `sidePanel`, `offscreen`) as declared in `manifest.json`.
 These are necessary for its functionality.
 - **API Availability and Fallbacks:** The extension checks for API availability and gracefully handles cases where APIs are not available in the content script world by using a bridge to the main world.
+- **IME Handling:** Special care is taken to avoid triggering translation during IME composition in input fields.
+- **Model Caching:** Translation models are cached for efficiency and offline use, with mechanisms to track readiness state.
+- **Memory Management:** Translations are cached in memory to avoid redundant API calls, and WeakSets are used to track processing state to prevent duplicate operations.